rapid-build/rapid-build/README.md

 /**
  * After initializing rapid, execute it to kick off the build.
- * 1 optional param (the build mode), values are: nothing, 'dev' or 'prod'.
+ * 1 optional param (the build mode), values are: nothing, 'dev', 'test' or 'prod'.
- * Rapid has 3 build modes: default, dev and prod (see build modes).
+ * Rapid has 4 build modes: default, dev, test and prod (see build modes).
  */
 rapid().then(function() {
 	console.log('whatever you want') // probably won't need to do anything